RELATES TO: KRS 15.530-15.590

 Section 5.
 Termination of Dangerous or Disruptive Situation.
 If the conduct or condition of a trainee constitutes an immediate danger or an immediate threat of danger to self or others, or is disruptive of, or is an immediate threat to be disruptive of a department activity, a department staff member may take all reasonable steps necessary to terminate the situation.

 Section 6.
 Conduct Requirements.
-A trainee attending the academy shall meet the following conduct requirements:
+A trainee attending the academy shall meet the conduct requirements established in this section:

 (1) General conduct - chain of command.
 All communications shall follow chain of command of the department.
 Exceptions are the unavailability of a supervisor, or the trainee’s complaint regarding a supervisor.
 Penalty: verbal warning or written reprimand.